langchain-ai/langgraph/README.md

     <summary>Compile the graph.</summary>

     - When we compile the graph, we turn it into a LangChain [Runnable](https://python.langchain.com/v0.2/docs/concepts/#runnable-interface), which automatically enables calling `.invoke()`, `.stream()` and `.batch()` with your inputs
     - We can also optionally pass checkpointer object for persisting state between graph runs, and enabling memory, human-in-the-loop workflows, time travel and more.
-In our case we use `MemorySaver` - a simple in-memory checkpointer
+In our case we use `InMemorySaver` - a simple in-memory checkpointer
     </details>

 6. <details>